Georgina90-x/Luxe-Jewellery/README.md

 ### Typography

-- I used the Google Font called 'Special Elite' for the Final Project 4 site.
+- I used the Google Fonts called 'Baskervville SC' and 'Raleway' for the Luxe Jewellery website.

-- [Special Elite](https://fonts.google.com/specimen/Special+Elite) was used for all text within the site.
+- [Baskervville SC](https://fonts.google.com/specimen/Baskervville+SC) was used for the main text on the site such as the navbar.
+- [Raleway](https://fonts.google.com/specimen/Raleway) was used for product, product/details and shopping bag pages.
 - [Font Awesome](https://fontawesome.com) icons were used in the Final Project 4 site.

 ## User Stories